orcc/rvccaltut/doc/Tutorial.md

 Now you can proceed with the [Hello World example](./src/net/sf/orcc/tutorial/l00HelloWorld).

 # Lesson 0.
 Hello World

+> Note: before you start, make sure that active perspective in your Eclipse is `Java EE`, otherwise the menus will differ slightly and you'll need to look for some menu items by yourself.

 ### Creating new project
 First you need to create new ORCC project.